December Events in Florida

 Where: Various locations Palm Beach and Palm Beach County

-· SIZZLE SWFL RESTAURANT WEEK – It’s actually two weeks long and features specially-curated two course lunches ($16 to $21) and three-course dinners ($26 and $36).
+· Sizzle SWFL Restaurant Week – It’s actually two weeks long and features specially-curated two course lunches ($16 and $21) and three-course dinners ($26 and $36).
 Eat your way happy across SW Florida.

 Where: Outstanding restaurants in Bonita Springs, Cape Coral, Estero, Fort Myers, Marco Island and Naples.

-FORT LAUDERDALE CHRISTMAS PAGEANT – This celebrated event has been thrilling audiences for decades.
-It features a festive opening scene with traditional carols, inspirational contemporary songs and a musical drama of the Nativity and life of Christ.
+FORT LAUDERDALE CHRISTMAS PAGAENT – This celebrated event has been thrilling audiences for decades.
+It features a festive opening scene with traditional carols, inspirational contemporary songs and a musical drama of the nativity and life of Christ.
 Tip: Book as soon as you see this, because the run sells out quickly.

 Where: First Baptist Church, downtown Fort Lauderdale

 KING MANGO STRUT – The 38th Strut parade will bring off-beat, off-the-wall mango mania to a new generation of Mango Heads.
 Warning: No one and nothing is safe from parody and satire.
 Nutty characters welcome!
 After the parade, the King Mango Music Massacre begins with many top local bands participating.

 When: Dec.
 29

 MICCOSUKEE INDIAN ARTS & CRAFTS FESTIVAL – Experience the color and pageantry of costumed Native Americans from all over the country.
 Featured at the 45th edition: nonstop entertainment, arts, crafts, music and native goods.
 Featured artists include the White Mountain Apache Crown Dancers, the Wasu Kasna Dance Troupe, the Great Plains Dance Company and Iroquois Sky Dancers.